-We're here to help If you're got a question, our AskACU team has you covered.
+We're here to help

+If you've got a question, our AskACU team has you covered.
 You can search FAQs, text us, email, live chat, call - whatever works for you.

-f facebook.com/Australian.Catholic.University
+- f facebook.com/Australian.Catholic.University

-👃 auscatholicuni
+- @acuimages 🌲 auscatholicuni

-ACUsocial
+- @ACUmedia ACUsocial